amalgohar/vending-machine/README.md

   ![](https://github.com/amalgohar/vending-machine/blob/main/demo-gifs/DisplayItems.gif)

 ### Option 5: Exit
-  The user can exit the program when finished and see a short summary that shows the total number of slot items entered during the duration of the program (including slots that may have been empties), as well as the total amount of money that the vending machine earned based on items purchased.
+  The user can exit the program when finished and see a short summary that shows the total number of slot items entered during the duration of the program (including slots that may have been emptied), as well as the total amount of money that the vending machine earned based on items purchased.
   ![](https://github.com/amalgohar/vending-machine/blob/main/demo-gifs/Exit.gif)